Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Numerical Methods

-The LL dynamics, Eq.~\eqref{eq:LL_dynamics}, is a special case of the generalized spin dynamics, Eq.~\eqref{eq:gen_dynamics}.
+The LLD, Eq.~\eqref{eq:LL_dynamics}, is a special case of the GSD, Eq.~\eqref{eq:gen_dynamics}.
 It can therefore be formulated as a Schr\"{o}dinger equation on an SU(2) representation, and integrated using the midpoint method, Eqs.~\eqref{eq:midpoint} and~\eqref{eq:Zbar}.
-In the special cases of spin-$\frac{1}{2}$ and spin-1 representations, the Schr\"{o}dinger midpoint method may be equivalently reformulated as an update rule operating directly on spin dipoles, $\mathbf{s}_i \rightarrow \mathbf{s}'_i$.
+In the special cases of spin $S=\frac{1}{2}$ and $S=1$ representations, the Schr\"{o}dinger midpoint method may be equivalently reformulated as an update rule operating directly on spin dipoles, $\mathbf{s}_i \rightarrow \mathbf{s}'_i$.
 The final result, derived in Appendix~\ref{sec:schr_ll_derivation}, is

 where the quadratic correction,